van conversion mistakes - IMG 7520

 • Focusing on insulation while neglecting ventilation

-The Solution: Plan ventilation as carefully as insulation.
-Multiple air exchange points, powered ventilation fans, and humidity monitoring are essential for healthy van life.
+The Fix: Plan airflow as carefully as insulation.
+Several air exchange points, powered fans, and moisture monitoring are key for healthy van life.

 Layout and Design Mistakes